CDKL5 Deficiency Disorder

 - Stereotyped repetitive hand movements.

-Children suspected of having a CDKL5 disorder should be seen by a child neurologist.
+Children suspected of having a CDKL5 deficiency disorder (CDD) should be seen by a child neurologist.
 The diagnosis is initially suspected based on history, symptoms, and physical examination.
-CDKL5 disorder is then confirmed by genetic blood testing that can show the change or mutation on the CDKL5 gene.
+CDD is then confirmed by genetic blood testing that can show the change or mutation on the CDKL5 gene.
 MRI testing may be done.

-Different types of EEG (electroencephalography) testing may be done at different times for the child with CDKL5 disorder.
+Different types of EEG (electroencephalography) testing may be done at different times for the child with CDD.

 - Most commonly, the EEG during a seizure may be normal or slightly abnormal early in the disorder.
 Sometimes background activity is slow and seizure discharges can be seen in one or more areas.

-- A burst suppression — literally a pattern on the EEG that displays flat EEG waves separated by brief periods of activity — pattern has also been reported early on.
+- A burst suppression (a pattern on the EEG that displays flat EEG waves separated by brief periods of activity) has also been reported early on.

-- Infantile spasms and an atypical hypsarrhythmia pattern on EEG may be seen over time in 75% of children.
+- Infantile spasms and an atypical hypsarrhythmia (type of pattern) on EEG may be seen over time in 75% of children.

 MRI (magnetic resonance imaging) testing usually shows nonspecific changes in the brain, such as cortical atrophy (smaller areas than normal) and hyperintensities (areas that look brighter than usual) in the temporal lobe.
 We are not sure exactly what these changes may mean.